Central Texas Food Bank seeing demand equivalent to pandemic levels

 "The increased need's really due to a perfect storm.
 I mean, not only with inflation are there needs, but also the cost of living.
 So, the same way you go to the grocery store and the cost of food increases," she said.

-The Food Bank said they are working hard to continue to distribute food, especially during the holidays, giving away thousands of turkeys.
+The food bank said it is working hard to continue to distribute food, especially during the holidays, including giving away thousands of turkeys.

-"There is nothing like coming together for a warm meal around the holiday table, so we have made an investment in purchasing additional food," she said
+"There is nothing like coming together for a warm meal around the holiday table, so we have made an investment in purchasing additional food," Vatske said.